 Become a Xeriscape Artist

 No backyard is complete without some trees and plants to keep you company.
-Keep in mind that not all green things are meant to grow in your climate.
-Find out what plants are native to your area and use those to landscape your yard.
-This will use less water, make your yard easier to maintain and create an inviting space for native birds and wildlife.
+But keep in mind that not all green things are meant to grow in your climate.
+Find out which plants are native to your region and use those to landscape your yard.
+This will use less water, make your yard easier to maintain, and create an inviting space for native birds and wildlife.

 The use of native plants can be especially useful when trying to attract pollinators.
-Exotic plants can often upset the balance of wild plants and animals in your region, while native plants attract pollinators and wildlife that not only help your yard thrive, but your surrounding areas as well.
-Xeriscaping is especially useful if you life in the Southwest or other arid regions where water is scarce.
+Exotic plants can often upset the balance of wild plants and animals in your region, while native plants attract pollinators and wildlife that help your yard and surrounding areas thrive.
+Xeriscaping is especially useful if you live in the Southwest or other arid regions where water is scarce.

 Composting and Rainwater Harvesting